There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Female white-spotted sawyers have three parallel grooves running from just behind their head to just before the tip of their abdomen.

 However, males lack these grooves.
-If you find many of these beetles in your yard, you will likely have some rotting logs or stumps nearby.
-These insects don’t bite people, so there is no need for alarm!
+If you find many of these beetles in your yard, you will likely have rotting logs or stumps nearby.
+These insects don’t bite people, so alarm is unnecessary!

 8. Rice Weevil

 Rice weevils are among the most destructive pests in agriculture.
-They eat rice, other cereal grains, and many types of seeds and nuts.
+They eat rice, other cereal grains, and many seeds and nuts.

 Adults are about 3/8 inches long and have a short snout.
 They are not left out of the types of beetles in North Carolina.

 Meanwhile, females lay eggs in cracks in stored grain or on grain kernels.
-Larvae hatch from eggs and tunnel into kernels, feeding for about 2 weeks before emerging as adults.
+Larvae hatch from eggs and tunnel into kernels, feeding for about two weeks before emerging as adults.

 The larvae secrete an enzyme that digests starch, making it easier for them to digest their food.
 The tiny white rice weevil is similar to rice weevils but is more likely to infest beans than maize (corn).